MVP Arena: Sports

 The Siena College's men's basketball team has been a major tenant of the arena.

 Previous tenants have included the Albany Firebirds (formerly Albany Conquest) of af2, the original Albany Firebirds of the AFL, the Albany Empire of the AFL, the Albany Patroons of the CBA, the Albany Choppers of the IHL, the Albany River Rats of the AHL, the Albany Attack of the NLL and the New York Kick of the NPSL II.

-The MVP Arena also regularly hosts exhibition games of major sports leagues.
+MVP Arena also regularly hosts exhibition games of major sports leagues.
 The NBA, WNBA and NHL have all played games at the arena.

 Andre Agassi played John McEnroe just three days after Agassi won the US Open in 1994.

 The arena also hosts Monster Jam and Hot Wheels Monster Trucks Live.

+In addition, the arena has hosted the Professional Bull Riders premier tour in 2008 and again in 2022, with another in 2023 in conjunction with the 2024 PBR season.

 Ice hockey

 MVP Arena was home to the American Hockey League from 1993, when the Albany River Rats became the building's primary tenant until 2017.
 The River Rats won the Calder Cup championship in 1994–95.

 On April 24, 2008, one of the longest games in the history of the American Hockey League took place at the arena.
 Ryan Potulny scored the winning goal for the Philadelphia Phantoms at 2:58 of the fifth overtime period after 142 minutes and 58 seconds of hockey, played over 5 hours and 38 minutes.
 In the process, River Rats goaltender Michael Leighton set a modern-day record by making 98 saves.

 Following the River Rats' relocation to Charlotte, N.C., in 2010, the Albany Devils began play in the AHL.

 It was announced on January 31, 2017, that the Devils would relocate to Binghamton following the completion of the 2016–17 season ending 24 years of AHL hockey in the arena.
 At the time of the relocation, the Devils were drawing the lowest average attendance in the league.